 - 1. Distractions Working from home can make it difficult to separate work and home life.
 Distractions can make it difficult to focus on your business.
 You need to be disciplined and ensure that you set boundaries on where and when you work.
 Time management skills are vitally important to running a successful business at home. - 2.
 Isolation Working from home can be a lonely business.
 There is a danger that you may become isolated.
-There are things that you can do to avoid this such as joining a business network and having the support of family and friends can help too.
-There are also a number of emerging business hubs, which allow you to work from a designated desk or in a communal hub these can help break down isolation and allow you opportunities for informal conversations which can even spark new ideas or helpful contacts. - 3.
+There are things that you can do to avoid this such as joining a business network, and having the support of family and friends can help too. - 3.
 Customer perception Some customers may be put off by the fact that you are home based.
-However, there are practical things that you can do to overcome this such as using a free PO

-Box address.
-In most cases if you need to meet customers, this should be either at neutral premises or at their premises, so in practise customer perception can be less significant.

-- 4. Separation of work and home.
+However there are practical things that you can do to overcome this such as using a free PO address.
+In most cases if you need to meet customers, this should be either at neutral premises or at their premises, so in practise customer perception can be less significant. - 4.
+Separation of work and home.
 In the same way that home life can be a distraction, some people find it hard to walk away from work and switch off.
 This is about being disciplined and organised, otherwise work takes over and it can put a strain on family life.
-Having a separate office within the house can be very important.
+Having a separate office within the house is very important.
 You can close the door, and it provides a level of security and avoids business getting mixed up with family issues.
-At the very least, you need to have separate cupboards or filing systems to help you to keep organised. - 5.
-Financial savings v. government support while being home-based can reduce your overheads and help you get started, it has been made clear from the Covid crisis, that most government support in times of emergency is focused on those businesses in rateable commercial properties.
-As you grow from your initial start-up phase, you may want to think seriously about the right time to move into a dedicated office, warehouse or shared workspace not only because this will give you space to expand, but also because this may afford you some cushion to your business if there are local or national emergencies which could impact on your trade.
+At the very least, you need to have separate cupboards or filing systems to help you to keep organised.